BiosBoy/react-picture-webp/README.md

   -- Example for React usage:
   ```
     // ...some logic
-    import webpChecker from 'webp-checker' // import it;
+    import webpChecker from 'react-picture' // import it;

     class App extends React.Component {
      // ...some logic